Important note: WILL requires a minimum commitment of 5 hours per week.

-All WILL participants are required to complete two components:
+All WILL participants are required to complete the following three components:

-1) Curricular Component: The WILL program strives to provide its participants with a deeper understanding of diversity, inclusivity, activism, and theory.
+1) Course Requirements: The WILL program strives to provide its participants with a deeper understanding of diversity, inclusivity, activism, and theory.
 Taking classes in the Department of Women’s, Gender, and Sexuality Studies (WGSS) helps participants better understand the intersections of feminist theory and practice.
 All WILL participants must complete the following WGSS courses (10 credits total):

 WGS2001/WGS2002: Introduction to Women’s, Gender, and Sexuality Studies (3 credits)

 This course introduces students to the interdisciplinary field of Women's, Gender, and Sexuality Studies (WGSS).
 As the gateway course to the WGSS major and minor at UC, it will provide multiple frameworks for studying the complexity of diverse human lives, using concepts and methodologies from multiple disciplines in the social sciences.
 We will examine relations of inequality based on gender, race, social class, sexuality, and nationality, as well as feminist perspectives on social, cultural, political, economic, scientific, and environmental practices and processes.

 This transformational course provides an opportunity to critically investigate how women influence and engage in social justice activism.
 Students will gain skills and practice activism in partnership with Peaslee Neighborhood Center, a community-based center located in Over-the-Rhone that is grounded in feminist activism.
 This course has been funded by UC Forward and is considered a UC Forward flagship course.

 Gain practical, hands-on experience with organizations committed to advocacy and activism for women.
 Observe and analyze organizational operations and the ways in which leadership is performed.
 Practice skills and knowledge gained in the classroom to assist and possibly build upon the work of community agencies.
 Critically reflect on practical experience to aid in further application.